-Indian officials like to tell the story of how Jacques Cousteau once came to shoot a documentary on the islands, and was chased away; that Claude Lévi-Strauss asked Indira Gandhi to let his students do fieldwork among the Andamanese, and she refused.
+Indian officials like to tell the story of how Jacques Cousteau once came to shoot a documentary on the islands and was chased away, or how Claude Lévi-Strauss asked Indira Gandhi to let his students do fieldwork among the Andamanese and she refused.

-This makes for good PR, buoyed by the oft-quoted 5km exclusion zone, but as we have heard, small boats of self-important officials can still access the island, as can poachers, fishermen and bull-headed tourists.
+This makes for good PR, buoyed by the oft-quoted 5km exclusion zone, but as we have heard, small boats of officials can still access the island as can poachers, fishermen and bull-headed tourists.

 The Sentinelis have thus far repelled the creep of civilisation unlike the Jarawa who are now faced with infectious diseases to which they have no immunity, sexual exploitation, addiction and pernicious western influence.

 The argument that the Sentinelis could benefit from modern medicine and agriculture is a red herring, says Venkateswar: “What are these so-called fruits of civilisation?
 And what place do tribal groups have in the scheme of things?
 They are always at the bottom of the pecking order.
-They are always at the losing end of the interaction.
-They are not integrated in any enlightened way; it’s always a very stratified, unequal relationship.
-The terms of the discourse are never on an equal footing.
-It’s always one giving way to the other.”
+They are always at the losing end of the interaction.”

 Did the Jarawa benefit in any meaningful way from which we can take encouragement?

-Stephen Corry, Survival International’s director, agrees that North Sentinel Island should be left alone: “The Great Andamanese tribes of India’s Andaman Islands were decimated by disease when the British colonised the islands in the 1800s.
-The most recent to be pushed into extinction was the Bo tribe, whose last member died only four years ago.
+Stephen Corry echoes this sentiment: “The Great Andamanese tribes of India’s Andaman Islands were decimated by disease when the British colonised the islands in the 1800s.
+The most recent to be pushed into extinction was the Bo tribe, whose last member died [in 2010].

 “The only way the Andamanese authorities can prevent the annihilation of another tribe is to ensure North Sentinel Island is protected from outsiders.”